InTEGr8or/sam-pytube/README.md

 - hello_world - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.
 - tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

-If you prefer to use an integrated development environment (IDE) to build and test your application, you can use the AWS Toolkit.
-The AWS Toolkit is an open source plug-in for popular IDEs that uses the SAM CLI to build and deploy serverless applications on AWS.
+If you prefer to use an integrated development environment (IDE) to build and test your application, you can use the AWS Toolkit.The AWS Toolkit is an open source plug-in for popular IDEs that uses the SAM CLI to build and deploy serverless applications on AWS.
 The AWS Toolkit also adds a simplified step-through debugging experience for Lambda function code.
 See the following links to get started.

 * [CLion](https://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/welcome.html)
 * [GoLand](https://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/welcome.html)